beratungscontor/PCS-BW-Icons/README.md

 Welcome to the PCS SAP Repository for

-***Based on v01 (for SAP BTP) from March 26th 2021 regarding an implementation of SAP BTP Icons in Draw.io.
+***The following content uses the structure is based on v01 (for SAP BTP) from March 26th 2021 regarding an implementation of SAP BTP Icons in Draw.io.
 Author(s): [Mauricio Lauffer](https://github.com/mauriciolauffer) and [Ronnie Sletta](https://github.com/rsletta)
 Their Repository is reachable under: https://github.com/rsletta/sap_btp_icons_drawio_lib***